learnforpractice/pscdk-book/docs/crypto.md

 In actual smart contract applications, the above method can also be used to determine whether a certain section of binary data in the smart contract is signed using a specific private key.
 The process is as follows:

+- The contract stores the user's public key.
-- Firstly, the user signs the data using his own private key
+- the user signs the data with their private key.
-- The user passes the data, signature, and public key (note that this is not a private key) to the smart contract
+- The user sends the data, along with the corresponding signature, to the smart contract.
+- The smart contract can call `RecoverKey` to reconstruct the public key from the user's data and the signature on the data.
-- The smart contract can then determine whether the data is signed using a particular private key and perform corresponding operations.
+- The smart contract reads the user's public key stored on the chain and compares it with the public key reconstructed by calling `RecoverKey`.
+If they are the same, it can be confirmed that the data is signed by the corresponding user.